 Some private pensions may have rules around minimum and maximum contributions.
 Check with your provider to see what’s allowed.

-You can only save as much as your total salary or £3,600 – whichever is highest.
-You’re also subject to the annual and lifetime allowance.
-This is how much you can save into any pension tax-free.
-The annual allowance is 40,000 and the lifetime allowance is £1,073,100.
+You can only save as much as your total salary or £40,000 (rising to £60,000 from April 6, 2023) – whichever is highest – and still qualify for tax breaks.
+There's also currently a lifetime savings allowance of £1,073,100, but this is being scrapped in April 2023.
 If you breach these figures, you’ll have to pay significant charges in tax.

 You might also be bound by something called the Money Purchase Annual Allowance (MPAA).
 This comes into play once you have “cracked open” your pension pot and started to withdraw funds.
 As soon as you do this, the MPAA severely curtails the amount you can save tax free.
-In a nutshell, once you’ve accessed your pension, you’re only allowed to contribute £4,000 a year – anything above that amount will be taxed at your marginal rate.
+In a nutshell, once you’ve accessed your pension, you’re only allowed to contribute £4,000 a year – rising to £10,000 after April 6, 2023 - anything above that amount will be taxed at your marginal rate.

 Withdrawing from your pension is a complex process because the different types have different rules.
 Typically, you can access DC funds from 55 – though this rises to 57 in 2028.
 Your state pension age will usually be between 66-68, though these ages are likely to continue rising.
 DB access will depend on the scheme rules, but 60, 65 and state pension age are all standard options.

 Some schemes might allow you can take money from your pension early, but there are usually charges and taxes deducted so speak to an independent financial adviser before doing this.
 (If you’re terminally ill, you can usually access your cash without penalty.)

 On the other hand, leaving your cash where it sometimes means you’ll get a higher income, for instance, if you defer your state pension.
 If you’re planning to work longer, consider putting off accessing your money until you need it.